emissary-ingress/emissary/reference/filter-reference.md

     - name: auth0
 ```

-**Note:** THe Ambassador Edge Stack will choose the first `FilterPolicy` rule that matches the incoming request.
+**Note:** The Ambassador Edge Stack will choose the first `FilterPolicy` rule that matches the incoming request.
 As in the above example, you must list your rules in the order of least to most generic.

 ## Installing self-signed certificates

-The `JWT` and `OAuth2` filters speak to other servers over HTTP or HTTPS.
-If those servers are configured to speak HTTPS using a
+The `JWT` and `OAuth2` filters speak to other services over HTTP or HTTPS.
+If those services are configured to speak HTTPS using a
 self-signed certificate, attempting to talk to them will result in an error mentioning `ERR x509: certificate signed by unknown authority`.
 You can fix this by installing that self-signed certificate in to the
-Pro container following the standard procedure for Alpine Linux 3.8: Copy the certificate to `/usr/local/share/ca-certificates/` and then run `update-ca-certificates`.
-Note that the `amb-sidecar` image sets `USER 1000`, but that `update-ca-certificates` needs to be run as root.
+AES container following the standard procedure for Alpine Linux 3.8: Copy the certificate to `/usr/local/share/ca-certificates/` and then run `update-ca-certificates`.
+Note that the `aes` image sets `USER 1000`, but that `update-ca-certificates` needs to be run as root.

 ```Dockerfile
 FROM quay.io/datawire/ambassador_pro:amb-sidecar-$aproVersion$